EE 541 - Unit 1

 A feedforward network with:

-Can approximate any continuous function on compact subset of \(\mathbb{R}^n\) to arbitrary accuracy
+can approximate any continuous function on compact subset of \(\mathbb{R}^n\) to arbitrary accuracy

 class Layer: